dimzachar/mlzoomcamp_projects/01-capstone_project/README.md

 Copy the invoke URL, put it in your /test.py file and run it
 ![testinvoke](https://github.com/dimzachar/mlzoomcamp_projects/blob/master/Extra/test_invoke_url.png)

-Make sure you remove/delete everything after testing if necessary
+Make sure you remove/delete everything after testing if necessary.

 Video of cloud deployment

 https://github.com/dimzachar/mlzoomcamp_projects/blob/master/Extra/shells.mp4

+That's a wrap!

 ### What else can I do?
 * Send a pull request.